retargetly/sdk-ios/README.md

 }
 ```

-The 'custom' event, allows you to have an complation callback, and it might have an 'error' object if it ocurred.
+The 'custom' event, allows you to have an complation callback, and it might have an 'error' object if it occurred.

 ## Built With